 The Company recognizes and appreciates the contribution of all its employees in its growth path.
 Our Company strives to retain talent by facilitating career growth through job enrichment and empowerment, as it believes that the pool of the human resource is the biggest asset of the organization.
 Your Company maintains a cordial relationship with its employees through a constructive work environment in support of productive gains.

-Certain statements made in the management discussion and analysis report relating to the Companys objectives, projections, outlook, expectations, estimates and others may constitute forward looking statements within the meaning of applicable laws and regulations.
+The statement in the Management Discussion and Analysis describing the Companys objectives, projections, estimates, expectations are forwardlooking statements within the meaning of applicable securities laws and regulations.
 Actual results may differ substantially or materially from such expectations whether expressed or implied.
 Several factors could make significant difference to the Companys operations.
 These include climatic and economic conditions affecting demand and supply, government regulations and taxation, natural calamities over which the Company does not have any direct control.